 7 Unique Father’s Day Activities for a Memorable Celebration

-So if you're looking for a unique Father's Day gift that goes beyond utilitarian ties, socks, and tech - try creating moments with Dad this year!
+So if you're looking for a unique Father's Day gift that goes beyond ties, socks, and tech - try creating moments with Dad this year!
 We put together a list of Father's Day gift experiences that you and the family can begin planning for the big day.
-Maybe the Dad in your life is a jokester and loves to laugh.
-Or perhaps you have a foodie Dad with an adventurous palate.
-From the Secret Rockstar Daddy to the Sweet & Sentimental Papa - here are some creative ideas to fill Father’s Day with big laughs, good eats, and fun family memories.

 1. Create a DIY Family Food Tour

 If going out isn’t practical or you’re on a tight budget, you can create an at-home Foodie Tour!
 Set up different rooms or corners of the house as “Sample stations.”
-The kitchen could be a taco stand with an assortment of Dad's favorite toppings.
-The dining room can serve as a coffee lounge complete with ambiance music and Dad's favorite drink.
-Transform the backyard into after-dinner ice cream parlor complete with chocolate dipped cones and a summer sunset.
+Transform the backyard into an after-dinner ice cream parlor complete with chocolate-dipped cones and a summer sunset.

 Hand him a homemade menu or have the kids make him a Cuisine Passport for them to stamp at each stop he makes.
 This progressive feast guarantees that his taste buds (and heart) will be satisfied by day’s end.